Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Experiments

 \subsection{Additional ablation studies in the zero-shot setting}

-We here complement the ablation studies on the zero-shot performance of our model done in Section~\ref{sec:ablations}.
+We here complement zero-shot ablation studies reported in Section~\ref{sec:ablations}.
 We analyze the impact of the number of frames $T$ used by the model, the hidden dimension in the adapters $D_h$ and the size and pretraining of the visual backbone in Table~\ref{table:addzsablation}.
 All models use the same setting as described in Section~\ref{sec:ablations} and detailed in Section~\ref{sec:adddetails}.
 We first observe that using 10 frames significantly improves over using a single frame (compare rows 1 and 5).
 Next we note that using a hidden dimension of $96$ or $384$ in the adapters instead of $192$ does not change the results significantly (see rows 2, 3 and 6).
 Moreover, we find that scaling up the size of the visual backbone is beneficial, as using ViT-L/14 instead of ViT-B/16, both being trained on CLIP~\cite{radford2021learning}, slightly improves the results (compare rows 4 and 6).
-Finally, we observe that the pretraining of the visual backbone is crucial, as using ViT-B/16 pretrained on 400M image-text pairs from CLIP significantly improves over using ViT-B/16 pretrained on ImageNet-21K, \textit{i.e.}~22M image-label pairs (compare rows 4 and 5).
+Furthermore, we observe that the pretraining of the visual backbone is crucial, as using ViT-B/16 pretrained on 400M image-text pairs from CLIP significantly improves over using ViT-B/16 pretrained on ImageNet-21K, \textit{i.e.}~22M image-label pairs (compare rows 4 and 5).

+Finally, we ablate the importance of the prompt design on the zero-shot VideoQA performance.
+We report results with alternative prompts in Tables~\ref{table:promptoe} and~\ref{table:promptmc}.
+We find that replacing the words “Question”, “Answer” and “Subtitles” by “Q”, “A” and “S”, respectively, in the templates described in Section~\ref{sec:downstream} does not impact the zero-shot VideoQA accuracy (compare rows 2 and 1 in Tables~\ref{table:promptoe} and~\ref{table:promptmc}).
+However, completely removing “Question”, “Answer”, “Subtitles” and “is it” in the templates results in a significant drop of performance (compare rows 3 and 1 in Tables~\ref{table:promptoe} and~\ref{table:promptmc}).
+We conclude that it is important to have tokens that link the different textual inputs.